juju/docs/src/en/commands.md

    **Summary:**

-   show help on a command or other topic
+   Show help on a command or other topic.

-Details:

    **See also:**